factor10/intent/docs/getting-started.md

 Intent only supports SBT for running tests (at least for now) where you run tests using `sbt test` command.

-SBT will identify all your test-suites that are stored under the default Scala test directory: `src/test`
+SBT will identify all your test suites that are stored under the default Scala test directory: `src/test`